but212/rustica/README.md

 - **Pure Functional Style**: Patterns for immutable data and explicit effect handling
 - **Error Handling**: Functional error handling utilities that work across different types

+### Recommended Use Cases

+**Excellent for:**

+- Learning functional programming concepts
+- Prototyping and research
+- Educational purposes
+- Small-scale applications

+**Avoid for:**

+- Performance-critical production code
+- Real-time systems
+- Game engines
+- High-throughput web servers

-Whether you're coming from Haskell, Scala, or other functional languages, or just want to explore functional programming in Rust, Rustica provides the tools you need.
+Whether you're coming from Haskell, Scala, or other functional languages, or just want to explore functional programming in Rust, Rustica provides the tools you need for learning and experimentation.

 ## Getting Started